xFrah/ACSAI-obsidian/Machine Learning/PCA.md

 Given an input of D dimensions, our objective is to find a subspace that maximizes the [variance](../Statistics/Variance.md) of the data, as we need compress the data but as make it as lossless as we can.

+We delete the directions/dimensions with less variance, meaning that we lose the dimensions that carry less information.

 ```ad-tldr
 title: Motivation